GeneTranslationLab-IRB/tRNAstudio/README.md

 **R_files.**

 Internal files used by Rscripts to compute our analysis.
-Folders with the ID of each sample.

-It contains the results of the alignment of each sample, the number of counts and the base calling.

-Support
-If you have any questions or issues, please use Issues Section
+Support: If you have any questions or issues, please use Issues Section